 All computers within the school premises and the student wi-fi network are protected by secure firewalls so as to prevent students from accessing inappropriate content online, or content that may cause offence.
 We provide all under 18 students with a student guide, in addition to the student handbook, which provides information and advice on how to stay safe when surfing the internet and using social media.
-Nacel English School London also has posters located next to the computers informing students how to stay safe online.

-Due to the difficulties of ensuring all host families have up-to-date firewalls, all students who are under 18 are advised to only use their own personal devices and not the host families' devices
+Due to the difficulties of ensuring all host families have up-to-date firewalls, all students who are under 18 are advised to only use their own personal devices and not the host families' devices.